gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/notes.md

 - TS estimation using an `Estimator` or documentation (see above)?
 - Remove `BackgroundModel` and support the use case via `TemplateSpatialModel` (see above)?
 - Keep model in `MapDataset.cutout()` (see above)
+- Check behaviour if model is outside FoV

 ## Bugs and Fixes